Una comments on Una

 Inspired by the interior of my husband's studio: a pool of golden light coming through the chapel window, a tarp flung across a table sprung to life by silver light, warm black darkness at the edges of the room, I admired the sun's seeming lack of intention.

 As a child I loved 'coloring-in' books, adding color to existing line art with crayons, pencils and paints.
-Now I use light and rectangles of color acetate with photography.
+Now I use light and color acetate with photography.
 Light passes through color, and apparitions are created out of darkness, like images in a cinema or constellations in a night sky.

 As children we prayed for the Intentions of the Holy Souls.
 I recall lighting candles, praying to colored statues in churches colored by stained glass and candle light.